PMStander/pib/.project/core/activeContext.md

-# Active Context: Nuxt useState Implementation for Shared State Management
+# Active Context: Bug Fixes and Session End

 ## Context
 This document tracks the current work focus and state of the "Partners in Biz" project.

 ## Current Focus
-- Implementing Nuxt's useState for better state management
-- Fixing issues with workspaces not showing up in the dashboard
+- Fixing authentication issues across the application
-- Ensuring proper reactivity between components
-- Enhancing user authentication and state management
+- Ensuring consistent state management for workspaces and profiles
+- Improving error handling and loading states
-- Preparing for vector search implementation
+- Preparing for session end and next steps
-- Resolving duplicate dependencies in package.json
+- Planning for production deployment

 ## Project State
 - Basic Nuxt.js application structure is in place